ACM Awards 2021: Best and worst moments, complete list of winners

 Ashley McBryde’s performance

 When is country radio going to actually play Ashley McBryde?
 Unclear, even though she’s uniformly championed by the industry.
-Her fiery rendition of the vengeful “Martha Divine” (one of several outdoor ACM performances) only served as even more proof that she should be one of the format’s stars.
+Her fiery rendition of the vengeful “Martha Divine” (one of several outdoor ACM performances) only served as more proof that she should be one of the format’s stars.

 Mickey Guyton’s triumphant night